hazieon/nandoku/README.md

 ### Upcoming features
-I plan to expand the game by: adding user logins, scores that persist, a 'mixed category' feature, possibly audio readings of kanji characters and definitions.
+I plan to expand the game by: adding user logins, allowing for scores that persist.

 #### About the game